BeneStrahm/pyLEK/sampleCode/gui/README.md

 4) Under "Include" select the path and name to the include, hereinafter "sampleCode.gui.mplwidget"
 5) Press "Promote" / "Anwenden"
 6) Rename the widget-object, hereinafter "MplWidget"

+## Layouts
+The PyQt5 designer works with layouts.
+This will ensure that all your widgets will be displayed and resized properly when the form is previewed or used in an application.

+For more information see: https://www.learnpyqt.com/tutorials/qt-designer-gui-layout/